 5) Repeat steps 3-4 for each USB Root Hub device in your list of Universal Serial Bus controllers.

-Once you have made changes to other USB hubs, plug your USB device back in to see if your computer is able to recognize it.
+Once you have made changes to other USB hubs, plug your USB device back in to see if your computer is can recognize it.
 Try logging in with your fingerprint to test the issue.

 Fix 6.
 Make sure biometrics is enabled